 The emphasis here is for you to check the ingredients carefully before buying the baby powder.
 You will also find out that most commercial dry shampoo in the stores have a combination of talc and baby powder with a topping of a fragrance.

-WILL BABY POWDER GIVE ME THE SAME RESULT AS A DRY SHAMPOO?
+HOW TO USE BABY POWDER AS DRY SHAMPOO?

 Now here comes another question?
 Are the results the same?

 If used well, then the results to expect are more or less the same.
 We will dive into how to go about the whole process of applying baby powder later, but in the meantime, let’s compare the results baby powder and dry shampoo are bound to relay.